Fabio-Stohler/Macro-in-Python/README.md

 - João B. Duarte's Ph.D. course on Macro in Python (https://github.com/jbduarte/Advanced_Macro)
 - McKay's short course on heterogeneous agent macroeconomics (https://alisdairmckay.com/Notes/HetAgents/index.html)

-I am currently working on a solution to Krusell and Smith (1998) and endogeneous grid methods.
 At the moment the codes include:

 - Simple stochastic growth model (Value function iteration, Howard improvement algorithm, Endogeneous Grid method, and Perturbation)
 - Simple RBC model with labor choice (Value function iteration, Howard improvement algorithm, and Perturbation)
+- A variety of versions of the RBC model with different frictions (Perturbation only)
 - Aiyagari model with aggregation using Monte Carlo simulation and an invariante distribution (Value function iteration, and Howard improvement algorithm)